 For many people this will be a project best left to the professionals, but if you are curious as to how some of these repairs are made read on.

 - Floatation device

 - Sealant for your deck

-Your first step is to inspect the dock posts that are above the water level for any problems or for nails that are loose or have fallen out.
+Your first step when repairing a lake dock is to inspect the dock posts that are above the water level for any problems or for nails that are loose or have fallen out.
 You will need to use your snorkel, floatation device, and goggles when you put your face into the water to check for rotting or loose wood or any other damages.

 You must then treat the wood that is getting replaced in the water with the deck sealant.
 Make sure when you apply the sealant, you use about two coats or according to whatever the instructions tell you and make sure the sealant is dry before continuing.

 You must now turn the water pump on and use the hose to move the sand around the replacement post.
 Make sure the post is driven down at least 4 feet into the floor of the bed.
 You can now utilize the water pump to move sand and other debris around the new post.

 You must now pry out any nails from the previous post you are taking away from the dock in order to repair a fixed lake dock.
 The water pump will assist you in removing the sand from the post that you are removing.
 Once the post is brought to the surface, you can then throw it away.